AdobeDocs/experience-manager-cloud-service.en/help/forms/create-or-add-an-adaptive-form-to-aem-sites-page.md

 1. Select and configure a Submit action, based on your requirements.
 For detailed information about Submit Actions, see [Adaptive Form Submit Action](/help/forms/configuring-submit-actions.md)

-## Configure a Schema or Form Data Model for a form in AEM Sites page or Expereince Fragment {#configure-schema-or-data-model-for-form}
+## Configure a Schema or Form Data Model for a form in AEM Sites page or Expereince Fragment {#configure-schema-or-data-model}

 You can use the Form Data Model to connect a form to a Data Source to send and receive data based on user actions.
 You can also connect a form to a JSON schema to receive the submitted data in a pre-defined format.
 Based on the requirement, connect your form to a JSON schema or Form data model: